openxla/community/rfcs/20230510-common-benchmark-suite.md

 with the expected results will also be provided in the benchmark suite.

-The digests of all artifacts and model implementations are also included in the benchmark definition to help spot differences between benchmark runs (e.g. their changes might show impacts on regression tracking).
-The digest of a file artifact is its file hash.
-For a model implementation, the digest is the last git commit hash of its code directory in the repository.
+The digests of all artifacts and model implementations are also included in the benchmark definition to help verify if two benchmark runs use the same input.
+The digest of a file artifact is the file hash.
+For a model implementation, the digest can be the last git commit hash of its code directory.

 #### Collections of Benchmark Definitions